Dimensional groups and fields: Pseudofinite dimensional groups

-\satz Let $G$ be a pseudofinite \Mc-group, and $\dim$ an additive dimension on $G$.
-Then $G$ has a definable broad finite-by-abelian subgroup $Z$.
-More precisely, $Z=\Z(C)$ where $C$ is a minimal broad centralizer (up to finite index) of a finite tuple.\esatz \bew By the \Mc\ condition, there is a broad centralizer $C$ of some finite tuple, such that $C_C(g))$ is not broad for any $g\in C\setminus\Z(C)$.
-Put $Z=\Z(C)$, a definable finite-by-abelian normal subgroup of $C$.
-If $Z$ is broad, we are done.
-Otherwise $\dim(Z)=0$, and
+Recall that a group is {\em virtually} $P$ if it has a subgroup of finite index which is $P$. \satz Let $G$ be a broad pseudofinite dimensional \Mc-group satisfying strong fibration.
+Then $G$ has a $G$-broad definable finite-by-abelian subgroup $C$.
+More precisely, any $G$-broad minimal centralizer (up to finite index) of a finite tuple is virtually finite-by-abelian, and has a $G$-broad finite-by-abelian centraliser (of some bigger finite tuple) of finite index.\esatz \bew By the \Mc-condition, there is a $G$-broad centralizer $C$ of some finite tuple, such that $C_C(g)$ is not $G$-broad for any $g\in C\setminus\Z(C)$.
+Put $Z=\Z(C)$, a finite-by-abelian normal subgroup of $C$ which is definable by Fact \ref{f:mc}.